Tips for Teaching Hispanic Heritage Month

 As you are having that discussion and looking at your curriculum, make sure you ask yourselves who is missing.
 Do your students learn about tons of festivals in Spain, but never touch on anything from Colombia?
 Does Frida Kahlo get covered in 1, then again in 2, and then again in Spanish 4?
 Who else could you introduce your students to?

-I’d like to share a short exercise with you.
+I’d like to share a short exercise with you that ties in perfectly with some of the most practical tips for teaching Hispanic Heritage Month.
 Take a list of the Spanish-speaking countries, and a highlighter.
 Then, go through your curriculum and pacing guide.
 As a country is included, highlight that country.
 If they are mentioned again, put a tally mark next to it.
 Continue throughout the year.
+This gives you a visual of which cultures are being celebrated and how often.
 Then, grab a different color highlighter and repeat it for each level that you teach.
+This simple yet powerful activity can help you evaluate cultural representation and make more intentional choices throughout Hispanic Heritage Month and beyond.

 Are there any countries that have no highlight marks at all?
 Are there some that have been highlighted, and have several tally marks next to it?
 What shifts can you make to your curriculum to more evenly distribute the cultures your students are introduced to?